Code-Institute-Submissions/Huddy2022-Mind-Body-project/README.md

 - __Club Ethos Section__

   - The club ethos section will allow the user to see the benefits of joining the Mind & Body club, as well as the benefits of doing either yoga or pilates.
-  - This user will see the value of signing up for the mind & body club and have the benefits of each type of class.
+  - The user will see the value of signing up for the mind & body club and have the benefits of each type of class.
   - Font awesome icons help to visualise what either yoga or pilates focus on.
   - Both images clearly display type of technqiues for either yoga or pilates.